What is a Salvation Army officer?

 How does Eva Burrows College equip you for life as an officer in The Salvation Army?

-The Eva Burrows College Officer Formation Team is responsible for training people to become officers.
-We are committed to a training model that is holistic, individualised, marked by flexibility, and case managed.
+The Eva Burrows College Officer Formation Team is responsible for training leaders (called cadets) to become officers.
+We are committed to a training model that is holistic, individualised, flexible, and academically sound.

 What is the three-fold formation of training?